-Nowadays, most drug treatment centers implement a family component into their programs, because often times this is a family disease.
+Nowadays, most drug treatment centers implement a family therapy component into their programs, because addiction is a family disease.
 We do know that addiction has a genetic component, so your loved ones may need to hear some of this stuff as well and not even know it.

-It is common for parents and spouses to also be angry, resentful, and want answers.
+It is common for parents and spouses to also be angry, resentful, and want answers as to why the person is addicted.
 Therapists who specialize in addiction for the entire family will work with you and your loved ones so everyone can work through those issues in a safe environment.
 The goal is to not only have your family understand what you’re going through, but also teach them how they can help you without enabling, belittling, or making it harder on you.
 They may not come around right away; there’s a good chance that we’ve done some serious damage.

 What is Family Behavior Therapy (FBT)?

 Family behavior therapy is a type of therapy used when there are co-occurring behavioral problems that affect the patient’s family and loved ones.
 It’s important to remember that family is what you define it as.
-Often times, patients suffering from addiction have strained relationships with their blood relatives, but have people who love them and support them while they are getting clean and sober, like friends, sponsors, support group members, co-workers, etc.
+Patients suffering from addiction often have strained relationships with their blood relatives, but have people who love them and support them while they are getting clean and sober, such as friends, sponsors, support group members, co-workers, etc.

-Involving these individuals in the therapy process if often encouraged.
-Many family members choose to go to programs like Al-Anon and Nar-Anon, and while important, these groups do not address the issues specific to your family.
+Involving these individuals in the therapy process is often encouraged.
+Many family members choose to go to programs like Al-Anon.
+While important, these groups do not address the issues specific to your family.
 The goal of family therapy is to improve the relationships between you and your family, address resentments, and develop new skills to help reduce stress and conflict in the home environment.

 Many times, the families of the addict have a harder time seeing their role in the strain on the familial relationship and therapy can be stalled.
 This may cause the patient enrolled in treatment to have anxiety or reservations about opening up and getting real.
 The focus of family behavior therapy is to improve the relationships of all involved, and that requires cooperation from all.
 Family members may have their own grudges and issues, and those must be addressed as well if the family wishes to heal as a whole.

-Why is Family Behavior Therapy Important to Your Recovery?
+Why Family Behavior Therapy is Important to Recovery

 Here at Principles, we hold group sessions for families, so the loved ones of the patient can vent and relate to other families.
 Our family members often feel just as alone as we do while we are sick and suffering.
 Those close to us often feel a sense of inclusion and support once they have the opportunity to speak to others who are facing the same problems.
 It lifts a weight off of their shoulders to find that typically they are not at blame, and there are others out there that they can receive support from.